 “You must score at least 44 out of 75.”

-Some checks may involve the Candidate to open the bonnet to identify where fluid levels would be checked, pupils will not be asked to touch a hot engine or physically check fluid levels.
+Some ‘tell me’ questions may involve the Candidate to open the bonnet to identify where fluid levels would be checked, pupils will not be asked to touch a hot engine or physically check fluid levels.
 Your driving instructor will cover these with you in plenty of time before your test.

-The test itself lasts between 38 – 40 minutes.
+The driving test last between 38 – 40 minutes.
 The examiner will want you to drive safely and competently in various road and traffic conditions.
-You will be asked to perform one of three manoeuvres.
+You will be asked to perform one of the 3 reversing manoeuvres:

 If you go off route or don’t remember the directions that is not a problem, the driving examiner will confirm the directions to you or will help you to go back on route, going off route does not constitute a fault.